mlool/workday-calendar-extension/README.md

 This program is made to counter the highly unintuitive and frustrating experience with UBC's new workday system

+## Feature Request
+Feel free to create issues for any feature request you want to see, just make sure there's no duplicates

 ## Set up

 1. Download the `build` folder